irg1008/Sign2Text-API/README.md

 ## Run the backend server

+> For development

-`uvicorn main:app --reload`
+`uvicorn main:app --reload --port 8000` or `python dev.py`

-or
+> For production

-`python run.py`
+`uvicorn main:app --port 8000` or `python run.py`

 ## Tools used for testing

 [Insomnia](https://insomnia.rest/download)

+## Run locally on docker

+1. Build the image with `docker build -t sign2text:latest .`

+2. Run it with `docker run -p 8000:8000 sign2text:latest`

+3. Open the browser and go to `http://localhost:8000`

 ## Where is it hosted?

-This server is hosted on Azure and is available at the following link: <https://api.sign2text.com/docs>
+This FastAPI container is hosted on Azure and is available at the following link: <https://api.sign2text.com/docs>

-- [ ] Probar con railway